Should retailers offer paid, subsidised or free returns?

 The case for free returns

 Free returns was popularised as companies started to shift online in the late 2000s and early 2010s. eCommerce had really started to take off.
 Stores transitioning from brick and mortar stores and growing their eCommerce presence used free returns and other methods to lure new customers, whilst emerging pure play eCommerce retailers made their stores as attractive as possible to entice wary shoppers online.
-Amazon is often touted as the pioneer that started the shift towards eCommerce, focusing on fast deliveries and simply returns processes.
+Amazon is often touted as the pioneer that started the shift towards eCommerce, focusing on fast deliveries and simple returns processes.
 But competitors such as Zappos trying to get a foothold in the online market after Amazon probably caused the rise of free returns.

 89% of buyers check the return policy before purchasing, highlighting the importance of having an attractive returns window and often free returns.
 With so many eyes on the returns policy before a purchase is even made, it is still essential that retailers are at minimum still offering the same as their main competitors.
 Invespcro stated that 49% of retailers offered free returns in 2016 and IMRG estimated that around 53% offered free returns in November 2019.
 So it’s important to benchmark against competitors.
 Free returns can be used as a tool to gain online market penetration but if a retailer has a considerable lead on its competitors not offering free returns, it could be incurring an unnecessary cost.

 Reports from Invespcro identified that it may not even be just the price of making the return that’s important to the consumer, but the expectation and principle that it should be free.
 The percentage of people that would purchase a $1000 item drops from 27% to 10% when free return shipping is removed from the offer.
 At $1000 you’d expect free returns to play less of a significant role, but that is not the case according to research from Invespcro.